Transistor count: Memory

 Semiconductor memory is an electronic data storage device, often used as computer memory, implemented on integrated circuits.
-Nearly all semiconductor memory since the 1970s have used MOSFETs (MOS transistors), replacing earlier bipolar junction transistors.
-There are two major types of semiconductor memory, random-access memory (RAM) and non-volatile memory (NVM).
-In turn, there are two major RAM types, dynamic random-access memory (DRAM) and static random-access memory (SRAM), as well as two major NVM types, flash memory and read-only memory (ROM).
+Nearly all semiconductor memories since the 1970s have used MOSFETs (MOS transistors), replacing earlier bipolar junction transistors.
+There are two major types of semiconductor memory: random-access memory (RAM) and non-volatile memory (NVM).
+In turn, there are two major RAM types: dynamic random-access memory (DRAM) and static random-access memory (SRAM), as well as two major NVM types: flash memory and read-only memory (ROM).

 Typical CMOS SRAM consists of six transistors per cell.
 For DRAM, 1T1C, which means one transistor and one capacitor structure, is common.
 Capacitor charged or not is used to store 1 or 0.
-For flash memory, the data is stored in floating gate, and the resistance of the transistor is sensed to interpret the data stored.
-Depending on how fine scale the resistance could be separated, one transistor could store up to 3-bits, meaning eight distinctive level of resistance possible per transistor.
-However, the fine the scale comes with cost of repeatability therefore reliability.
+In flash memory, the data is stored in floating gates, and the resistance of the transistor is sensed to interpret the data stored.
+Depending on how fine scale the resistance could be separated, one transistor could store up to three bits, meaning eight distinctive levels of resistance possible per transistor.
+However, a finer scale comes with the cost of repeatability issues, and hence reliability.
 Typically, low grade 2-bits MLC flash is used for flash drives, so a 16 GB flash drive contains roughly 64 billion transistors.

 For SRAM chips, six-transistor cells (six transistors per bit) was the standard.
 DRAM chips during the early 1970s had three-transistor cells (three transistors per bit), before single-transistor cells (one transistor per bit) became standard since the era of 4 Kb DRAM in the mid-1970s.
 In single-level flash memory, each cell contains one floating-gate MOSFET (one transistor per bit), whereas multi-level flash contains 2, 3 or 4 bits per transistor.

 Flash memory chips are commonly stacked up in layers, up to 128-layer in production, and 136-layer managed, and available in end-user devices up to 69-layer from manufacturers.